Thomas Mercer: Naming the lakes

-Mercer gave English names to two large Seattle lakes previously known by their Native American names.
-In an address delivered at Seattle's first Fourth of July picnic in 1854 he suggested that the greater be called Lake Washington after George Washington in recognition of the occasion, to replace the Duwamish tribe's Lushootseed language name, Xacuabš ("great-amount-of-water").
-The smaller lake, XáXu7cHoo ("small great-amount-of-water") in Lushootseed, Mercer renamed to Lake Union.
+In an address delivered at Seattle's first Fourth of July picnic in 1854, Mercer suggested that the largest of the Seattle lakes be called Lake Washington after George Washington in recognition of the occasion.
+The lake next to it would be named Lake Union.
 This was the first vague proposal for the union of Lake Washington with Puget Sound via ship canals, eventually realized decades later in the form of the Lake Washington Ship Canal.
 In 1883, he built a large Seattle house overlooking a smaller cottage built in 1854.

 Death

 Mercer died May 25, 1898.
 He had four daughters.